benjacksondev/abyss/_posts/2024-04-25-how-character-decoding-works-kinda.md

 I read in the file contents `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way, and voila, it works.

-Then I wanted to extend this into utf-8 and implement a second part, which would handle multi-bytes.
+Then I wanted to extend this into UTF-8 and implement a second part, which would handle multi-bytes.
 This is where things started to get interesting, it's the elegant part I mentioned earlier.
-How UTF8 works.
+How UTF-8 works.

 So ASCII characters are 7 bit.
 So we say, as long as a byte starts with a zero it is an ASCII character, otherwise, it's the extended part and its a multi-byte character.

-> Each part of a multi-byte has begins with an active bit, i.e. the left most bit is a 1.
-By peeking the left most bit of the next byte we can tell if the multi-byte continues or ends.
+> Each byte of a multi-byte begins with an active bit, i.e. the left most bit of the byte is on/1.
+Aswell, by peeking the left most bit of the next byte we can tell if the multi-byte continues or ends.

-To implement this, I decided to start with a tree type structure containing the extended part which I could walk sequentially with each byte until I reached a character, print the character, and continue.
+To implement this, I decided to start with a tree type structure containing the extended part which I could walk sequentially with each byte until I reach a character, print the character, and continue.

 Which ended up like this: